otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 NasaApp will be browsable without logging in, but will also have a comment function available for logged in users.

 ## Platforms and frameworks
 The frontend of SpaceApp is done in React and TypeScript.
-The backend will be made in Node and TypeScript.
+The backend is made in Node and TypeScript.

 The backend will use NASA's public APIs.
 Users and comments will have a database on MongoDB.